tomgxz/Kraken/REPORT.md

   - When creating the site, the user can select options that allow them to change the default styling properties of the site.
   > These will be the options for color palettes and font families.

   - The site owner can assign other users the ability to edit public or private sites, but there cannot be two people editing simultaneously.
-(This is because it would be more complicated to program).
-This would be achieved by modifying the database structure to have a linking table between the User and Site tables.
+  > This would be achieved by modifying the database structure to have a linking table between the User and Site tables.
 This is explained later in the design section.
-  >

   - Accessibility and support: Automatic ARIA tag assignment inside website builder, accessibility analysis tools to ensure that the current color palette is acceptable, and adequate support for screen readers in created websites.
   >